INF800/whoami/about.md

 - Google AI machine learning facilitator
 - 2019 Code-In Mentor for Tensorflow
 - Invited to Google office to present my startup for funding
-- Incubatee for a miserably failed start-up >_<
+- Failed Incuabatee start-up
-- Speaker and product-contributer for communities and startups
+- Speaker and product-contributor for communities and startups
 - Product engineer intern at Logitech
 - Freelancer and much more ...

-Euphoric intresection of research, engineering and product development in the field of machine learning and data science excite me.
-I bieleve in democratizing machine learning / open-source and love finding meaning to equations (check my blog).
+Euphoric intersection of research, engineering and product development in the field of machine learning and data science excite me.
+I believe in democratizing machine learning / open-source and love finding meaning to equations (check my blog).

 I am humble and sincere and understanding.
 I prefer to not to talk much but when it comes to tech, I am the most friendliest person on the internet!

 To know the tools, technologies and programming languages I use, check out my sourcerer stats.
-If intending to hire me, you can find my resume here.
+If you intend to hire me, you can find my resume here.

 Thank you for your time.
 Hope to meet you someday :)